-The Agricultural Education Program consists of three full-time instructors and one part time instructor with extended contracts, one of which is the Program Coordinator.
+The Agricultural Education Program consists of four full-time instructors with extended contracts, one of which is the Program Coordinator.
 The Ag Ed Program offers a series of year-long courses to tenth, eleventh and twelfth grade students and an Exploring Agriculture course for ninth graders.
 Additionally, the Program offers an exploratory class for seventh grade students in Northwestern's middle school as well as assorted adult education courses.
 The National FFA Organization and Supervised Agricultural Experience Program are, by state regulations, an integral part of the curricular offerings and are unique to this Program.